 Eventually, people in most US states will be able to legally bet on the NFL online, from their mobile devices, in-person or all of the above.

-What the NFL Stands to Gain from Legal Sports Betting
+What the NFL Gains from Legal Sports Betting

 The NFL may have lost its war against legal sports betting, but the league still stands to win big in one key aspect: money.
 Lots of money.
 NFL management and team owners were already considering this side of the business even before the Supreme Court issued its monumental decision.

 A Nielsen Sports study commissioned by the American Gaming Association in 2018 concluded that a fully mature sports betting market in the United States could be worth as much $2.3 billion per year in additional revenue for the league.